esaurez/ETDB/README.md

         Class.forName("com.att.research.mdbc.ProxyDriver");

-The following properties can be passed to the JDBC DriverManager.getConnection(String, Properties) call to influence how MDBC works.
+The following properties can be passed to the JDBC DriverManager.getConnection(String, Properties) call to influence how ETDB works.

 | Property Name	     | Property Value	                                                              | Default Value |
 |--------------------|--------------------------------------------------------------------------------|---------------|